isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Donald Moore Collection, courtesy of National Archives of Singapore</div>
 <div>20140000146 - 0045</div>
 </div>
 The amusement parks were well-known for traditional opera performances of every description.
-People could watch Peking, Teochew and Cantonese operas, as well as Bangsawan (Malay opera).
-After the war, the park became popular once again, with carnival rides such as the Ghost Train, ferris wheel and carousel added to the suite of amusements for the crowd.
+People could watch Peking, Teochew and Cantonese operas, as well as _bangsawan_ (Malay opera).
+After the war, the park became popular once again, with carnival rides such as the Ghost Train, ferris wheel and carousel added to the suite of attractions for visitors.